 git fetch command downloads commits, files, and refs from a remote repository into your local repo.
 Fetching is what you do when you want to see what everybody else has been working on.
 It’s similar to

 svn update in that it lets you see how the central history has progressed, but it doesn’t force you to actually merge the changes into your repository.
-Git isolates fetched content as a from existing local content, it has absolutely no effect on your local development work.
+Git isolates fetched content from existing local content; it has absolutely no effect on your local development work.
 Fetched content has to be explicitly checked out using the

 git checkout command.
 This makes fetching a safe way to review commits before integrating them with your local repository.

 git fetch commands are available to accomplish the task.
 You can consider

 git fetch the 'safe' version of the two commands.
 It will download the remote content but not update your local repo's working state, leaving your current work intact.